 Using jigs and pre-measurement guides.

 Some work requires the use of machinery and equipment.
-In these cases, request that tools with pre-measured guides or build your own custom-made jigs to be used to again and again for those repetitive tasks to ensure fewer mistakes.
+In these cases, request that tools with pre-measured guides or build your own custom-made jigs be used again and again for those repetitive tasks to ensure fewer mistakes.

 Using Calendars, Reminders, Alarms & Timers.

 Maths is everywhere in our day-to-day lives and working with dyscalculia is never easy.
-But with the right accommodations — and a little understanding from parents, teachers, and employers — children and adults alike can build confidence in maths and find the areas in which they thrive.
+But with the suitable accommodations — and a little understanding from parents, teachers, and employers — children and adults alike can build confidence in maths and find the areas in which they thrive.